 - Prevent an ugly and costly separation.

-- Make sure you’re both on the same page in terms of what is expected of one another.
+- Make sure you’re both on the same page regarding what is expected of one another.

 How do you get a prenuptial agreement?

 While you and your partner could try and draft an agreement yourselves, chances are it won’t be legally binding or worth the paper it’s written on.
-To ensure that you have a legally binding pre-nup in place you really should get an experienced family lawyer to prepare it for you.
+To ensure that your prenup is legally binding, you should get an experienced family lawyer to prepare it.

 - Both parties (you and your partner) get independent legal advice from an experienced family lawyer.